Qieerb/blog/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### Test Area
+Here is a footnote reference,[1] and another.[2]

+This paragraph won’t be part of the note, because it isn’t indented.

+1. Here is the footnote.

+2. Here’s one with multiple blocks.

+    Subsequent paragraphs are indented to show that they belong to the previous footnote.

+        { some.code }

+    The whole paragraph can be indented, or just the first line.
+In this way, multi-paragraph footnotes work like multi-paragraph list items.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for